-You can configure different log directory path in the userconfig file in the logs directory for a specific prefix
+You can configure different log directory path in the userconfig file in the logs directory for a specific prefix global.autoupg_log_dir=/path/to/my/global/log/dir

 If you do not set this parameter to a path, then by default the log files are placed in the location indicated by the orabase utility for the databases that you include in your configuration file.
-In that case, the default logs directory is in the path $ORACLE_BASE/cfgtoollogs/autoupgrade$.
+In that case, the default logs directory is in the path ORACLE_BASE/ cfgtoollogs/autoupgrade.